Store sampling and in-store demo is the most effective tool for CPG Branf builder

 On the other hand though, the value of tasting a product, interacting with a product, and having direct communication with a brand ambassador, or is a more authentic and valuable interaction than clicking on an advertisement would be.
 In addition, a consumer may feel more open connecting with a brand in an offline environment, where they are not concerned about their online privacy.

-The point is not to argue whether in-store demos are better or worse than online advertising, as the success of different marketing channels can depend heavily on your specific product or service.
+The point is not to argue whether in-store sampling is better or worse than online advertising, as the success of different marketing channels can depend heavily on your specific product or service.

 Rather, the point is that ROI of in-store demos are often substantially undervalued when, in fact, they should be seen as a valuable offline method of brand awareness building, comparable to online advertising.
 Therefore, similar methods should be used analyzing the holistic, “big-picture” ROI of an in-store demo, versus simply focusing on the low hanging fruit metrics, such as day sales.

-If you’re curious to learn more about getting better analytics from your in-store demos, you can find a free copy of Demo ROI Calculator template by clicking on this link.
+If you’re curious to learn more about getting better analytics from your in-store demos, you can request a free copy of Demo ROI Calculator template in the Contact Us form.